1midhush/face-detection/README.md

   - Arrange frames in a 2x2 grid with rotations

 ### 4. drawing.py
 This script demonstrates how to draw basic shapes (lines, rectangles, circles) and text on an image captured from the webcam.
+It is useful for annotating images and frames.

 - **Operations**:
   - Draw lines, rectangles, and circles
   - Add text to the image

 ### 5. colour_detection.py
 This script converts a frame captured from the webcam to HSV color space and detects a specified color range, showing the mask and the resulting image.
+It introduced color space conversion and masking techniques.

 - **Operations**:
   - Convert image to HSV color space